-3.2 Simulation
+B. Simulation

-Once we have estimates for all the parameters, the migration and trade costs, and the initial distributions of technology, amenities and land, we can simulate the model forward for the years 2000 to 2200.
+Once we have estimates for all the parameters, the migration and trade costs, and the initial distributions of technology, amenities, and land, we can simulate the model forward for the years 2000 to 2200.
 Every period we update the spatial distribution of technology given local innovations, we account for the amount of land lost to flooding, and then solve for the distribution of population and welfare.
-As shown by Desmet et al. (2018), the model can be solved by a simple iterative procedure.
+As shown by Desmet, Nagy, and Rossi-Hansberg (2018), the model can be solved by a simple iterative procedure.